brabeeba/iOS-Interview-for-Toplogis/README.md

 ## Short Answer
 1. What's AutoLayout?
 Why AutoLayout?
 2. Do you have experience with API?
-What framework do you use to connect?
-Ex: NSURLRequest, NSURLSession, AFNetworking
+What framework or library do you use to connect?
 3. Write down three ways to persistently store data in iOS
 4. What's Singleton pattern?
 When to use it?
 5. What's Key Value Observing?
 When to use it?